dznjudo/portfolio/content/jobs/Chase/index.md

 url: 'https://www.jpmorganchase.com/'
 ---

-- Built 100+ Figma components with 1M+ weekly inserts, streamlining enterprise platform workflows.
+- Built 100+ Figma components with 1M+ weekly inserts, streamlining enterprise workflows
-- Managed multi-theme Figma libraries for several brands and platforms, ensuring consistency for 1,000+ designers
+- Managed multi-theme Figma libraries, ensuring consistency for 1,000+ designers
+- Improved Design System CSAT from 42 to 79 by enhancing component quality, documentation, and support processes
-- Launched a Shared Library initiative that boosted collaboration, reuse, and cross-team alignment.
+- Launched a Shared Library initiative that boosted collaboration, reuse, and alignment
-- Partnered with Nathan Curtis to deliver workshops, research, and scalable UX processes, elevating design system maturity.
-- Defined process for portfolio teams to build out new libraries using the Manhattan Design System libraries to accelerate adoption and reduce duplication
+- Established a standardized process for teams to create new libraries leveraging the Manhattan Design System, accelerating adoption and reducing duplication
+- Led usability research sessions to validate and strengthen component designs, ensuring high-quality, user-tested system assets